jacintoi/course-project-group_1019/analysis/submitted/Video_Game_Analysis.md

 To address this, we chose to normalize the bar chart, to show how much a game of each genre will make *on average*!
 Like this, we can more accurately see which game genre tends to make the most sales per game.

 ![Videogame Genres vs Global Sales Normalized](https://github.com/data301-2020-winter2/course-project-group_1019/blob/main/analysis/Eduardo/Milestone%202/Eduardo_EDA_Plots/sales_by_genre_normalized.png)
+*Figure 2.2 - Videogame Genres vs Global Sales Normalized*

-Here we now see that the majority of  game genres sell between 650-850 thousand units with the high being for the Misc genre, which on average makes roughly 1.1 million units per game.
+Here we now see in *Figure 2.2* that the majority of  game genres sell between 650-850 thousand units with the high being for the Misc genre, which on average makes roughly 1.1 million units per game.
 Now, Misc, Platformers and Shooters, and Sports games genres tend to sell the most units per game on average.

 The genre Misc includes a varied array of games, the category itself being a game which does not fit into any of the other mentioned categories.
 These games tend to be the digital board games or card games, Chess games, Wii Play, Kinnect games, the Just Dance series and more.
 As a result, the games in this section appeal to many, and makes logical sense that such a diverse genre tends to garner the most attention and sells the most units per game on average!